dai-shi/use-context-selector/README.md

 -   Subscriptions are per-context basis.
 So, even if there are multiple context providers in a component tree, all components are subscribed to all providers.
 This may lead false positives (extra re-renders).
 -   In order to stop propagation, `children` of a context provider has to be either created outside of the provider or memoized with `React.memo`.
+-   Provider trigger re-renders only if the context value is referentially changed.
 -   Context consumers are not supported.
 -   The [stale props](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) issue can't be solved in userland. (workaround with try-catch)